Kimplul/hid-tmff2/README.md

   ```
   And possibly some ```sudo depmod -a && sudo modprobe hid-tmff2```
   To see if the driver is being loaded, run ```dmesg```.
 The feed should be filled with debugging messages that honestly probably should be improved.
 A lot.

+GOOD NEWS, EVERYBODY!
+I managed to make the wheel turn!
+Still nowhere near usable as a, y'know, actual wheel, but were getting somewhere boys and girls!!!!!!!